markuman/go-redis/README.md

         >> setup
         >> % go where ever you want and just do "addpath ('go-redis/inst')"

+5. optional - run tests

+The `mex` folder contains a `test_redis.m` script with many `assert()` checks.

+        >> test_redis
+        This test will delete all databases of your redis instance on 127.0.0.1 6379.
+        To continue type "YES": YES

+            everything passed
+        >>

 ### Manually Matlab Instruction

 You can compile it directly in the Matlab commandline.